 Belfast Premium Tonic is being made in small batches and is an artisan product with a refreshing blend of botanicals, with citrus notes.
 It’s low in sugar, while natural quinine from the Congo delivers that fresh, zingy flavour.

 The newest product is a superb Belfast Raspberry and Rose.
 Like the other drinks it is made in small batches with natural botanical flavours and pure rose oil.
 It is the perfect balance of fruity and floral.

 A superb match with gin or vodka, it also stands on its own as a delicious non-alcoholic drink which tastes a lot like a liquid version of Turkish Delight.

 What They Do

 Handcrafted Belfast drinks

-Belfast Ginger Ale, Belfast Premium Tonic- both in 20cl bottles.
+Belfast Ginger Ale, Belfast Premium Tonic, Belfast Raspberry and Rose- all in 20cl bottles.

 Where To Buy

 Distributed by GDK Drinks www.gdkdrinks.com / Email: Philip.Russell@gdkdrinks.com / Telephone: 00 44 (0) 28 4175 4879